free-audio/clap/spec.rst

 Repeatable channels are a special case.
 A channel can be identified as repeatable if ``channel->is_repeatable == true``.

-A usefull case is for an analyzer.
+A useful case is for an analyzer.
 Imagine a spectroscope, to which you want to plug any number of inputs.
 Each of those inputs can be named and displayed in the spectrograph, so it is a convinient way analyze many tracks in the same spectroscope.

-To repeat a channel, just duplicate it and insert it between the original and its next channel.
-Then call ``plugin->set_channels_config(plugin, config);``.
+For the special case of repeatable side chain input, the host has to tell the plugin how many times the port should be repeated.
+To do that it has to call ``plugin->set_port_repeat(plugin, port_index, count)``.
+If it returns ``false`` then the plugin is in the same state as before the call.

 Feedback stream
 ```````````````